-Presently on offer are a choice of hot, home made lunches, various salads, and a choice of puddings (please see the link below).
-The children order their meals in advance to ensure they receive the meal of their choice.
+Presently on offer are a choice of hot, homemade lunches, various salads, and a choice of puddings (please see the link below).
+The children order their meals online via Scopay in advance to ensure they receive the meal of their choice.
 Alternatively children can eat packed lunches from home.
-We do ask, for administrative reasons, that you inform us in writing at least a week in advance, if you decide to change from one form of lunch to another.
 Sweets are not allowed in school; crisps and chocolate biscuit bars may only be eaten as part of a packed lunch.
 We do operate a NO NUTS policy and nuts are not allowed to be brought in as we have a number of children who have severe nut allergies.

 Morning Break and Drinks

-In the Nursery, children are offered a piece of fruit or vegetables and a drink of milk.
-In Reception and KS1 all pupils are given a piece of fruit or vegetables at morning break.
-KS2 pupils may bring a fruit / carrot etc to eat at morning break, and this should be kept separate from any packed lunch.
+In the Nursery, children are offered a piece of fruit or vegetable and a drink of milk.
+In Reception and KS1 all pupils are given a piece of fruit or vegetable at morning break.
+KS2 pupils may bring a piece of fruit or vegetable to eat at morning break, and this should be kept separate from any packed lunch.
 No other food (eg crisps / sweets / chocolate bars etc) are allowed for break.
 All children are encouraged to bring water to school in a named bottle (only water is allowed in these bottles).